Landing pages are the core of your website, but are yours actually working for you? Read on to find how to create one that will be a success.

 We all know how important it is to look the part when you’re going to a client pitch or any other business meeting and it’s the same for your website’s landing pages.
 Each should contain a clear purpose and call to action (CTA) to ensure visitors understand where to go next if their interest is piqued.

-It takes a matter of seconds for users to decide an opinion on your website, so it’s essential that everything on the page has a reason for being there.
+It takes a matter of seconds for users to decide on an opinion on your website, so it’s essential that everything on the page has a reason for being there.
 This includes the actual content on the page, of course, but you should also consider elements like the graphic design of the webpage, as well as how easy it is for users to progress through the consumer journey.

-Much like other marketing practices, a key element of a successful landing page is trial and error.
+Much like other marketing practices, a key element of an effective landing page is trial and error.
 Conversion rate optimization (CRO) focuses on getting more from the users that are already coming to your website, instead of increasing your traffic.
 Whether you’re tracking the number of people who sign up for a newsletter, give you information, or actually buy a product, you can optimize this process to get more value from your visitors.

 This is crucial because most businesses have a finite demand, so making the most out of users that have already decided to visit your landing pages is important.
 It’s fairly straightforward to work out the percentage of visitors that are converting on your website and then you can look to optimize the process so the number improves.
+Here are a few tips:

 - Look for blog posts that got high traffic but low engagement and see what may have stopped consumers from converting.
 It could be something as simple as not having a clear CTA or the title is misleading compared to the blog’s content, but it can be extremely effective.